Marisol Valles García: Threats and request for asylum

 Within two weeks Valles García began receiving threatening phone calls with offers to work for the cartels.
 On 1 March 2011, she received a threat of kidnapping from a man who had harassed her for nearly four months.
 The same day Valles García and her family fled to the United States to seek asylum.
 She has since received a work permit in that country.
 She is currently living in El Paso, Texas.
 A play called "So Go the Ghosts of Mexico" by Matthew Paul Olmos, based on her experiences, opened at La MaMa Experimental Theatre Club, Manhattan, in April 2013.

 Personal life and views

-Valles García is married and the mother of a baby boy.
+Valles García is married and the mother of a boy.
 She reportedly took the job to change her community.
 "We're all afraid in Mexico now.
 We can't let fear beat us", she said after being sworn in.

 The district has 9,148 inhabitants, and a police force of nineteen.
 Valles García said she intended to hire more women, and focus on community outreach and prevention.
 In neighboring Ciudad Juárez, she was referred to by locals with the iconic nickname "La Adelita".